 Military aircraft operations are not subject to the same FAA regulations, which means they can also fly at lower altitudes.

-Can You Report a Helicopter For Flying Over Your House?
+You Can Report a Helicopter For Flying Over Your House

 If you want to report a helicopter for flying too low over your house, you can contact your local FSDO (Flight Standards District Office), which serves as local representatives of the FAA.